Xevious 3D/G: Reception

 Most critics agreed that 3D/G had good gameplay and design.
 IGN, who showed the most positivity towards the game, adored its gameplay and power-up items for being well-made and fun.
 GameSpot said that it was a decent shooter with interesting mechanics, and that it felt like a true sequel to the original game.
 GameFan agreed, specifically praising that it tried to build on ideas established in the original instead of going for something radically different, claiming that it felt like a Xevious Gaiden for this reason.
-GamePro praised it for keeping the original gameplay of Xevious and the included arcade games, concluding: "While it may not be the perfect PlayStation shooter, 3D/G's heritage and plentiful gaming options make it a winner".
+GamePro praised it for keeping the original gameplay of Xevious and the included arcade games, concluding, "While it may not be the perfect PlayStation shooter, 3D/G's heritage and plentiful gaming options make it a winner."
 Computer + Video Games and Next Generation specified that the game had great gameplay and expanded on the core concepts established in its predecessors in a way that made it feel fresh and new.
 Famitsu favorably compared the game to RayStorm for its gameplay, but that at heart it distanced itself from what made the original Xevious arcade game so successful in its heyday.
-The game's graphics were also the subject of praise; IGN described them as "Gourad heaven" and beautiful to look at.
+IGN described the graphics as "Gourad heaven" and beautiful to look at.
 GameFan said that the simplistic-looking artstyle gave the game a cool, retro look to it, which Computer + Video Games agreed with.
 Several also complemented the addition of the other Xevious games, which IGN and GameFan claimed made the game worth the admission price.
-Electronic Gaming Monthly and GameSpot, by contrast, both argued that they felt more like a necessity due to the short length and quality of 3D/G. GameSpot in particular wrote: "The fact that Namco put all of the older Xevious titles on the disc is certainly admirable, but after playing 3D/G for a while, it becomes apparent that it was more of a necessity than anything else".
+Electronic Gaming Monthly and GameSpot, by contrast, both argued that they felt more like a necessity due to the short length and quality of 3D/G. GameSpot in particular wrote, "The fact that Namco put all of the older Xevious titles on the disc is certainly admirable, but after playing 3D/G for a while, it becomes apparent that it was more of a necessity than anything else."
 The game's techno soundtrack and responsive controls were also the subject of praise.